 Having never been to Nikki Beach before or for that matter on St Barts, I wasn't quite sure what to expect.
 Arriving for lunch with friends and recent acquaintances in mid-March, we started with a round of Rosé wine which...more

-Horizontal color photograph of people walking in Central Park with the Christo and Jeanne-Claude installation of 'The Gates' in 2005 in NYC, NY.
+Christo and Jeanne-Claude installation of 'The Gates' in NYC, NY.
+2005

 Horizontal color photograph of Main Street at sunset in a small town in Colorado.